pitmonticone/uniformal.github.io/doc/archives/Mathhub/lmh.md

     lmh install <name of archive>@<version>

-Archvies are versioned using git.
+Archives are versioned using git.
 A version of an archive can be a branch name or a git commit hash (Technically anything that is a ref in git).
 When a non-existing version of the archive is specified, lmh will display a warning message and then fall back to the default version.
 If `lmh install` with a specific version is called on an archive that is already installed, it will make sure to update to the specified version.